Recommended English country pubs in Surrey, Wiltshire, Somerset, and West Berkshire

 7. George Inn, Norton St. Philip, Bath, Somerset

 The George Inn is located fourteen minutes from Bath.
 The George Inn was built in the 14th or 15th century as a wool store and accommodations for travellers and merchants coming to local wool fairs.
 A licence to sell liquor is claimed from 1397.
 Timber-framed upper floors were added in the 15th century.
 The George Inn was part of the stage coach route between London and South West England.

 Today, the Inn is a rambling collection of rooms with wood beams, stone floors, and fireplaces.
 A garden area at the back overlooks the rolling Somerset hills.
 A small amount of outdoor seating is also available in the ancient galleried courtyard.

 8. George Inn, Croscombe, Wells, Somerset

-We discovered the George Inn at Croscombe as we drove through the village.
+We discovered another George Inn at Croscombe as we drove through the village.
 Situated directly on the A371, the pub looked inviting.
 The George Inn is a 17th century freehouse which has won the CAMRA rural pub of the year award in 2009/2010, 2011/2012, and 2015.
 In addition to the cosy bar area, the pub has a dining room, and outdoor garden area.
 After questioning the landlord about his accent, we discovered he was a fellow Canadian who met his English wife at nearby Glastonbury, home of a famous five-day music festival.

-Bonus: Swan Inn, Newton, Newbury, Berkshire
+10. Swan Inn, Newton, Newbury, Berkshire

 If you are interested in locating other pubs in these areas or other areas of England, CAMRA’s Good Beer Guide and The Good Pub Guide are great resources, as are online traveller review sites.
 Ask locals for recommendations or simply explore on your own.